Airport PILOT: Permissible Payments in Lieu of Taxes

 This article examines the federal regulatory framework governing Payments in Lieu of Taxes (PILOTs) at U.S. airports, including permissible structures, grandfathered exceptions, enforcement mechanisms, and compliance considerations.
 Analysis draws from the statute (49 U.S.C. §§ 47107, 47115, 47133), implementing FAA guidance (FAA Order 5190.6C, Chapter 15; Revenue Use Policy, 64 FR 7696), published enforcement data, and audited financial disclosures from named airport examples.
 All data is current as of March 6, 2026.

-Airports receiving federal grants must comply with revenue-use restrictions that classify most PILOTs as prohibited revenue diversion unless they reimburse documented services at fair value using transparent cost allocation.
-Nine airport sponsors hold grandfathered exceptions permitting ongoing PILOTs to local governments under amounts established between 1954–1981; all others must structure PILOTs as cost-based reimbursements or pay through airline rates under residual or hybrid methodologies.
+Airports receiving federal grants must comply with revenue-use restrictions that classify most PILOTs—as defined by FAA enforcement actions under the Revenue Use Policy (64 FR 7696, 1999)—as prohibited revenue diversion unless they reimburse documented services at fair value using transparent cost allocation.
+Nine airport sponsors hold grandfathered exceptions permitting ongoing PILOTs to local governments under amounts established between 1954–1981; other airport sponsors must structure PILOTs as cost-based reimbursements or recover payments through airline rates under residual or hybrid methodologies.
 As of 2019, FAA reported that 107 of 177 jurisdictions with which it had engaged on revenue diversion remained noncompliant.

 The Revenue-Use Requirement